dfinity/motoko/design/guide.md

 Type `None` is the *bottom* type, a subtype of all other types.
 No value has type `None`.

-As an empty type, `None` can be used to specify the (non-existant) return value of an infinite loop or trap.
+As an empty type, `None` can be used to specify the (nonexistent) return value of an infinite loop or trap.

 ## Shared type